How Amazon Is Changing Supply Chain Management

 Amazon has changed the face of retail through its use of bold supply chain strategies and the deployment of innovative technologies.
 The online retailer's history is one of rapid growth and relentless innovations.
 It's reshaping the supply chain and leaving competitors scrambling to catch up.

 In 2004, 10 years after Amazon was founded, its annual revenue was just under $7 billion.
 According to Statista, by 2018, revenue reached almost $233 billion.
 In fact, Amazon is the fastest company to reach $100 billion in sales revenue, taking only 20 years.
 From its inception, Amazon has been growing approximately 20% per year.
-It grew by 30% from 2018 to 2019.
-Currently, it enjoys more than 13% of gross global e-commerce sales.
+It grew by over 20% from 2018 to 2019.
+Currently, it enjoys nearly 14% of gross global e-commerce sales.
 Many believe Amazon is aiming for $1 trillion in yearly revenue.
-If you take Amazon’s 20% yearly growth rate into the calculation, it should reach that goal by 2027.
+If you take Amazon’s roughly 20% yearly growth rate into the calculation, it should reach that goal by 2027.

 Whether or not the company achieves that goal by then, its transformation from a simple online bookseller to the most formidable force in the retail industry is remarkable.
 One of the driving forces behind that transformation is its innovative and highly efficient supply chain.
 Amazon’s continuous efforts to deliver products to the customers in the shortest possible time are putting intense pressure on other retail industry giants across the globe and thus changing the way supply chain management works.